 <? echo $title ?>

 Chris Brader, DVM

 Dr. Brader is a member of the Sigma Phi Epsilon fraternity and the Phi Beta Kappa honor society.
-His hobbies include exercising, snowboarding, and following Virginia Tech sports.
-He also enjoys spending time with his wife, Lindsey, and their sons Evan, Carter, and Declan, and their 2 dogs Mingus and Luke.
+His hobbies include exercising, going to the beach, and following Virginia Tech sports.
+He also enjoys spending time with his wife, Lindsey, their sons Evan, Carter, Declan, and Asher, and their dog, Mavis.

+<? echo $title ?>